 - (a) Offense.
 A person commits the offense of operating a school bus, school activity bus, or child care vehicle after consuming alcohol if the person drives a school bus, school activity bus, or child care vehicle upon any highway, any street, or any public vehicular area within the State after having consumed sufficient alcohol that the person has, at any relevant time after the driving, an alcohol concentration greater than 0.00. - (b) Implied-Consent Offense.
 An offense under this section is an implied-consent offense subject to the provisions of G.S.
 20-16.2.
 The provisions of G.S.
 20-139.1 shall apply to an offense committed under this section. - (c) Punishment.
-Except as otherwise provided in this subsection, a violation of the offense described in subsection (a) is an infraction, punishable by a penalty of one hundred dollars (\$100.00).
+Except as otherwise provided in this subsection, a violation of the offense described in subsection (a) of this section is a Class 3 misdemeanor and, notwithstanding G.S.
+15A-1340.23, is punishable by a penalty of one hundred dollars (\$100.00).
 A second or subsequent violation of this section is a misdemeanor punishable under G.S.
 20-179.
 This offense is a lesser included offense of impaired driving of a commercial vehicle under G.S.
 20-138.1. - (d) Second or Subsequent Conviction Defined.
 A conviction for violating this offense is a second or subsequent conviction if at the time of the current offense the person has a previous conviction under this section, and the previous conviction occurred in the seven years immediately preceding the date of the current offense.
 This definition of second or subsequent conviction also applies to G.S.
 20-19(c2)." - PART IV.
 IMMEDIATE CIVIL REVOCATION FOR DRIVERS UNDER 21 YEARS OF AGE.